oluseguncodess/learning-javascript/documentation.md

 ## JavaScript Operators

 - Rest operator: `...variable` - Converts arguments into an array.
-- Spread operator: `[...variable]` - Expands elements of an array - https://kinsta.com/knowledgebase/spread-operator-javascript/
+- Spread operator: `[...variable]` - Expands elements of an array - https://kinsta.com/knowledgebase/spread-operator-javascript/ .
+One of it's usefulness is it doesn't mutate an array.
 - new operator: `new` - creates a new object usinf a constructor function.
 - instanceof: - checks if something is an instance of something